larsiusprime/SteamWrap/README.md

 	Now you are ready to compile example/Test.hx.
 Run the build script again.

 3. Start the Steam client, leave it open in the background, and run the Test app to make sure it connects.

+Note: If you're running on Linux, you should run the "Test.sh" launcher script, not the "Test" binary directory